Skip to main content

 Comparison | Toprol XL | Coreg | Ernesto | Zestril | Calan | Natural alternatives | How to switch meds

-The beta-blocker drug class can be further subclassified into those agents which are considered non-selective agents, (cardio-) selective agents, agents with alpha-1 antagonist activity, and those with intrinsic sympathomimetic activity.
-Metoprolol is a cardio-selective beta-blocker and may be a preferred agent to manage patients with underlying conditions mentioned above who also suffer from chronic obstructive pulmonary disease (COPD).
-Being cardio-selective, metoprolol will only block beta receptors in the heart (beta receptors are also found throughout pulmonary tissue, and if blockage of those receptors occurs can exacerbate COPD).
-Side effects of metoprolol which may require seeking alternative therapy include a decreased heart rate (bradycardia), hypotension (low blood pressure), and its tendency to cause mild weight gain.
+The beta-blocker drug class can be further subclassified as non-selective agents, (cardio-) selective agents, agents with alpha-1 antagonist activity, and those with intrinsic sympathomimetic activity.
+Metoprolol is a cardio-selective beta blocker and may be a preferred agent to manage patients with underlying conditions mentioned above who also suffer from chronic obstructive pulmonary disease (COPD).
+Being cardio-selective, metoprolol will only block beta receptors in the heart (beta receptors are also found throughout pulmonary tissue, and if the blockage of those receptors occurs can exacerbate COPD).
+Side effects of metoprolol that may require seeking alternative therapy include a decreased heart rate (bradycardia), hypotension (low blood pressure), and its tendency to cause mild weight gain.

-Other drug classes used to treat similar conditions as beta-blockers include angiontenin-converting enzyme inhibitors, (ACEIs), angiotensin II receptor blockers (ARBs), aldosterone antagonists, calcium channel blockers (CCBs), vasodilators, diuretics, and medications which control the heart rate or heart rhythm.
-The reasons for a patient to be on one beta-blocker over an alternative within the same class or crossing over into a different drug class are plentiful, generally based on the underlying condition being treated and other medical conditions present.
+Other drug classes used to treat similar conditions as beta blockers include angiontenin-converting enzyme inhibitors (ACEIs), angiotensin II receptor blockers (ARBs), aldosterone antagonists, calcium channel blockers (CCBs), vasodilators, diuretics, and medications that control the heart rate or heart rhythm.
+The reasons for a patient to be on one beta blocker over an alternative within the same class or crossing over into a different drug class are plentiful, generally based on the underlying condition being treated and other medical conditions present.
 Drug interactions and adverse effects may also come into play.
 Here we will discuss the reasons why a patient may need to seek an alternative to Lopressor.

 What can I take in place of metoprolol?